openhealthcare/opal-lab/README.md

 These tests have results particular to them, and sometimes additional meta data.

-Given we don't want to model all of these as seperate sql tables we use a django proxy model abstraction.
+Given we don't want to model all of these as seperate sql tables we use a Django proxy model abstraction.

-The LabTest class is the parent of the test proxy models.
-Its generic enough that it should be able to model any test but also allows customisation so that we can use generated forms easily.
+The `LabTest` class is the parent of the test proxy models.
+It's generic enough that it should be able to model any test but also allows customisation so that we can use generated forms easily.

-The LabTest uses test_name field as the api name for whatever you've inherited from it.
-This is then automagically cast into that class.
+The LabTest uses the `test_name` field as the api name for whatever you've inherited from it.
+This is then cast into that class.

 e.g. if you have a class Smear